 The Elevator Speech

-In the end, it comes to down to a few simple must-haves.
+In the end, it may come down to a few simple must-haves.

-I’ll step aside and let Harris explain what Chris Pouliot, Director of Algorithms and Analytics at Netflix, is really looking for in candidates:
+Harris explains what Chris Pouliot, Director of Algorithms and Analytics at Netflix, is really looking for in candidates:

 “An advanced degree in a quantitative field; hands-on experience hacking data (ideally using Hive, Pig, SQL or Python); good exploratory analysis skills; the ability to work with engineering teams; and the ability to generate and create algorithms and models rather than relying on out-of-the-box ones.”

 Last updated: June 2020